Git-Ishan/Mid-sem/README.md

     Implementation in Azure Pipelines
-    Azure Pipelines uses a declarative YAML file (azure-pipelines.yml) and leverages built-in Azure DevOps authentication.
-    A Service Connection (e.g., meowmeow) is created under Project Settings using Azure Resource Manager, securely storing Service Principal credentials and permissions — eliminating the need for manual JSON credential handling as in Jenkins.
-    Sensitive data such as the admin password is stored as Pipeline Secret Variables, ensuring secure and seamless access during Terraform operations.
+    The Azure DevOps pipeline is defined declaratively in the azure-pipelines.yml file.
+Authentication is managed through a Service Connection (named azure-terraform-connection in this project) created in the Project Settings.
+This securely handles all permissions and eliminates the manual JSON credential handling required by Jenkins.
+Other secrets, like the virtual machine's admin_password, are stored as Pipeline Secret Variables to ensure they are never exposed in logs.

 The `azure-pipelines.yml` file defines a two-stage process that runs on a self-hosted agent.
 The **Plan** stage first installs Terraform, then runs `terraform init` to prepare the project.
 Afterwards, it executes `terraform plan`, using a secret variable for the VM password, and saves the resulting `tfplan` file as a pipeline artifact.